 PJM Response: No baseline upgrades under the SAA will be assigned for upgrades that are not caused by the NJ OSW.
 As part of this window, PJM provides the reliability violations that need to be resolved by proposals for the default set of POIs and injection amounts.
 If window participants are using the default set of POIs and injection amounts then there is no need for them to create a “no OSW” case.
 However, if participants decide not to use the default set of POIs and injection amounts, then they will need to determine which reliability violations are caused solely by the NJ OSW and may need to create a “no OSW” case if they are unable to make the determination using other methods.

+Question 37: There are several critical contingencies around Artificial Island which fail during the simulation using original PJM’s base dynamic stability SLL case.
+Can PJM provide guidance on how to resolve the issues?

+PJM Response:

+SLG fault admittance

+Equivalent fault admittance for a SLG fault in positive sequence model simulations are normally calculated as follows:

+Equivalent SLG fault admittance in MVA = 100 * 1/(negative sequence Thevenin impedance in pu + zero sequence Thevenin impedance in pu)

+For example Thevenin equivalent impedance in pu for a SLG fault at Hope Creek (200029) obtained from the ASPEN model is as follows: